Joshuakim1011/stock_database_and_analysis/README.md

 - Performance will decrease for substantially larger data
 - I only use Buy and Hold strategy and Long-Short trading based on SMA, EMA, and MACD.
 Much more complicated trading strategies may be implemented in the future
 - Long-Short trading does not take account of dividends and trading costs
+- Macroeconimc indicators are only used to plot.
+There is no trading strategy based on macroeconomic indicators yet

 ### Project Organization